8.5 Respiratory Protection, Ventilation, PPE, and Control Verification

 Key Takeaways

-• Control verification confirms that installed controls actually reduce exposure under real work conditions.
+• Control verification confirms installed controls actually reduce exposure under real task conditions — a purchase order is not proof.

 Controlling Exposure and Proving It Works